-The newest addition to the National Hockey League, has taken the hockey world by storm.
-In its inaugural year, the Golden Knights has accomplished the unexpected, which is dominating the league in it’s first year.
+The newest addition to the National Hockey League has taken the hockey world by storm.
+In its inaugural year, the Golden Knights have accomplished the unexpected, which is dominating the league in its first year.

 The saga between the two started back in September 2017 when the army originally filed a complaint against the Golden Knights.
 To kick off the new year, the Army took the feud to the next level, filing a trademark opposition with the U.S. Trademark Trial and Appeal Board against the two trademark applications for the Las Vegas Golden Knights and the Vegas Golden Knights.